Western Sahara - The last colony in Africa

 Third Generation Sahrawis

 In the refugee camps where people fled from Moroccan phosphorus and napalm bombs in 1975, the third generation of Sahrawis is now growing up.
-The living conditions in the desert are extremely hard and the lack of prospects is hard to bear, especially for the young Sahrawis.
+The living conditions in the desert are hard and the lack of prospects is hard to bear, especially for the young Sahrawis.
 While the refugees in the camps are dependent on international aid supplies, in the occupied territory foreign and state Moroccan companies exploit under disregard of international law natural resources from.

 Police violence and landmines